VictorSK/wp-workshop/README.md

 ## Contributing

 Bug reports, pull requests, and enhancements are welcome on [GitHub](https://github.com/VictorSK/wp-workshop).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
-It's code, lets have fun!
+It's code, let's have fun!

 ## License

-WP Workshop is copyright © 20021-2023 Victor S. Keenan.
+WP Workshop is copyright © 2021-2025 Victor S. Keenan.
 It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## Coded With Love